 Pre-2017, it was pretty easy to predict what the next iPhone would be called.
 Following the iPhone 3G up to the iPhone 8, Apple used sequential numbers and that was that.

-With the iPhone 11, 11 Pro and 11 Pro Max having launched in 2019, it's pretty likely the 2020 iPhones will be called the iPhone 12, iPhone 12 Pro and iPhone 12 Pro Max.
 Whether there will be separate naming for 5G models, it's hard to tell, but we suspect not.
-There could be an additional model added, leading to an iPhone 12 Max too.
+There could be an additional larger non-Pro model added, leading to an iPhone 12 Max too.
+Putting all the rumours together, it seems likely we are going to get four phones.

 Apple iPhone 12 design